 - The peanut butter chips add a wonderful nutty flavor.

-Why not just use peanut butter chips to make tiger butter fudge?
+Why not just use peanut butter chips?

 - Peanut butter chips tend to be a bit dry and a little chalky in texture and will make a much drier fudge if used by themselves.

 - The white chocolate not only adds a lovely creamy texture it also adds a sweet vanilla flavor to the fudge.